Hook

 Most executives hear "AI implementation" and assume it's a six-figure investment with uncertain payoff.
 The truth: AI delivers measurable ROI within 3-6 months for the right use cases.
 In this guide, I'll walk you through 7 practical applications—each with real cost-to-implement and expected ROI—so you can make a data-driven decision about where AI fits in your business.
 You'll also get a framework to assess if your organization is ready to adopt AI.

-I've led 250+ projects for mid-market and enterprise clients over 16 years as a senior software engineer.
+I've led 250+ projects for mid-market and enterprise clients over 16 years as a Senior Software Engineer.
 I've built custom AI systems for SaaS platforms, e-commerce companies, and financial services firms.
-This guide reflects what actually works in production.
+This guide reflects what works in production.

-- 7 high-ROI AI use cases: Customer support automation, document processing, lead scoring, content generation, inventory forecasting, fraud detection, and personalization.
+- 7 high-ROI AI use cases pay back in 3–6 months: support automation, document processing, lead scoring, content generation, inventory forecasting, fraud detection, personalization.

 Table of Contents